keeganhsna/honey-aws/README.md

 Press `Ctrl+X`, `Y`, `Enter`

 <b> Now when you're login to ssh you must let computer know you're connecting through port 222</b>
-example/
+>example

-if you used this to connect to your EC2 instance previously:
+>if you used this to connect to your EC2 instance previously:

-`ssh -i "honeypotkey.cer" ec2-user@ec2-00-000-0000-00.us-west-2.compute.amazonaws.com`
+>`ssh -i "honeypotkey.cer" ec2-user@ec2-00-000-0000-00.us-west-2.compute.amazonaws.com`

-Now you must add `-p 222` to connecct
+>Now you must add `-p 222` to connecct

-`ssh -i "honeypotkey.cer" ec2-user@ec2-00-000-0000-00.us-west-2.compute.amazonaws.com -p 222`
+>`ssh -i "honeypotkey.cer" ec2-user@ec2-00-000-0000-00.us-west-2.compute.amazonaws.com -p 222`

-Congrats! you moved your ssh(port 22 by default) to 222!
+**Congrats! you moved your ssh(port 22 by default) to 222!**

 ## Run the honeypot and look for result